utrack/clay/README.md

 Using clay you can automatically spin up HTTP handlers for your gRPC server with complete Swagger defs with a few lines of code.

 ## Why?
-There's an excellent [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) proxy generator, but it requires you to spin up (at least) one proxy instance in addition to your services. `clay` allows you to serve HTTP traffic by server instances themselves for easier debugging/testing.
+There's an excellent [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) proxy generator, but it requires you to spin up (at least) one proxy instance in addition to your services.

-It can also be used to serve production traffic, but grpc-gateway is a better fit, since you'll need an HTTP balancer for that.
-You can use both grpc-gateway for production and clay for testing.
+`clay` allows you to serve HTTP traffic by server instances themselves for easier debugging/testing.

 ## How?
 See [example server](https://github.com/utrack/clay/blob/master/doc/example/main.go).